Follow Us On

 Frank Parkinson is an attorney with DeLoof, Hopper, Dever & Wright in Ann Arbor.
 He has worked as an entrepreneur, real estate developer, green builder, real estate broker, and LEED credentialed professional in Illinois and Michigan.
 He has spent the past four years actively involved with the Climate Project, an international nonprofit organization dedicated to raising awareness about climate change.

-Vijay Sankaran, who was elected to the board in 2011, is director of information technology application development at Ford Motor Company, where he is responsible for managing Ford’s adoption of emerging technologies that are changing the driving experience, including social media, and mobile computing and cloud computing.
+Vijay Sankaran, who was elected to the board in 2011, is managing director for advanced technology and enterprise architecture at TD Ameritrade.
+Previously, he was director of information technology application development at Ford Motor Company.
 Sankaran received a bachelor’s degree in mathematics with a minor in political science from the Massachusetts Institute of Technology, and a master of business administration degree from the Fuqua School of Business at Duke.

 Doug Selby is a “building-science expert” and managing partner in Meadowlark Builders, a design/build construction firm that he started with Kirk Brandon in 2004.
 Since its founding, the firm has become Michigan’s leader in LEED-certified home construction, and a national leader in high-performance new homes and energy efficient renovations of existing homes.